xinkev/personal/src/content/notes/debouncing-textfields-in-compose.md

     }
 }
 ```
-This method involves a ViewModel (`VM`) that debounces and processes the input text.
-Here, `debounce(2000)` ensures a 2-second delay between user inputs before processing, reducing unnecessary database queries or operations. `distinctUntilChanged` prevents repeated processing of the same input, while `flatMapLatest` ensures only the latest input is considered.
+This method involves a ViewModel (`DebounceViewModel`) that debounces and processes the input text.
+Here, `debounce(300)` ensures a 300-millisecond delay between user inputs before processing, reducing unnecessary database queries or operations. `distinctUntilChanged` prevents repeated processing of the same input, while `flatMapLatest` ensures only the latest input is considered.

 ### Composable Function Approach
 ```kotlin